 There are 3 ways you can reduce the nutrients, which the algae feeds on, going into our waterways.
 They are:

-Find out about the Torrens Lake Blue-Green Algae Management Program and what’s happening this year.
+Find out about the Torrens Lake Blue-Green Algae Management Program and some frequently asked questions.